rchern/steno-anki/README.md

 ## Contact

-rchern on the Plover Discord.
+Becca - PWEBG/KA (Becca#3246) on the Plover Discord.